 Set the status of the vulerability to 'READY' in the internal portal.
 This notifies the security team, which will submit the information to the CVE project.

 This is the first point that any information regarding the vulnerability is made public.

 Common Vulnerabilities and Exposures (CVE) IDs are a unique identifiers given to security flaws.
-The Apache Security Team is a CVE Numbering Authority (CNA) covering all Apache projects and maintains a pool of CVE names which we allocate to new issues.
+The Apache Security Team is a CVE Numbering Authority (CNA) covering all Apache projects and is the only group able to allocate names to Apache Software Foundation project issues.

-If you believe Mitre have the details of an issue described incorrectly, see the CVE FAQ for how to contact them with corrections.
+If you believe the details of an issue are described incorrectly, see the CVE FAQ for how to contact Mitre, the CVE organization, with corrections.